learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Templates.md

     return render(request, template_name, context)
 ```
-This acheives the same webpage as before, but now we can
+This acheives the same webpage as before, but now we can change menu items at will and change the visiblity and inclusion of special items.

+Instead of passing in hard-coded context in the above example, a more powerful and practical example would have the context determined from processing the models.